-Thandai is a traditional Indian drink made with nuts, seeds and flavored with fragrant spices.
-This refreshing drink is popularly made on the festive occasion of Mahashivratri and Holi.
-It is gluten-free, vegetarian, and super addictive!!
+Thandai is a traditional Indian drink made with milk, nuts, seeds, and aromatic spices.
+It is a refreshing drink popular during festive occasions like Holi and Mahashivratri.
+This homemade Thandai recipe is gluten-free, vegetarian, flavorful, and so delicious!

-I am sharing how to make the best thandai recipe with homemade thandai powder using a stovetop and Instant Pot!
+I am sharing how to make the best thandai recipe with homemade thandai powder.

-If you have ever seen a Bollywood Holi song, there are two things that symbolize the Holi festival are colors and thandai.
+If you have ever seen a Bollywood Holi song, two things that symbolize the Holi festival are colors and the Thandai drink.

-In movies, it is usually the bhang thandai that is intoxicating but today I'm sharing this super delicious nonalcoholic thandai drink recipe that all age groups can enjoy and is actually super nutritious too!!
+In movies, the bhang thandai is usually intoxicating, but today, I'm sharing this super delicious nonalcoholic thandai drink recipe that all age groups can enjoy and is super nutritious, too!!

-If you love thandai, make some extra and try Thandai Cake, Thandai Ice cream, and Thandai Truffles.
+If you love thandai, make some extra thandai masala and try Thandai Cake, Thandai Ice cream, and Thandai Truffles.
 These are delicious!!

-Also here is another favorite delicious and nutritious milk recipe that is also a favorite - Masala Milk (doodh)
+Here is another delicious and nutritious milk recipe that is also a favorite - Masala Milk (doodh)

 Jump to:

-Thandai is also known for its benefits like boosting energy and immunity and helping improve digestion and preventing constipation.
+Thandai is also known for its other health benefits, such as boosting energy and immunity, improving digestion, and preventing constipation.

-We usually make Thandai without Bhang.
-Many use Bhang and Thandai interchangeably but they are not the same.
+Many use Bhang and Thandai interchangeably, but they are not the same.

-Bhang is also made during Holi but is made from buds, leaves, and flowers of the cannabis that are added to thandai which is known to cause feelings of euphoria a.k.a makes you high.
+Bhang is also made during Holi celebrations and is made from buds, leaves, and flowers of the cannabis that are added to thandai, which is known to cause feelings of euphoria, a.k.a makes you high.

-We prefer the regular refreshing Thandai that we all can enjoy including kids and it's super customizable and so nutritious!
+We prefer the regular refreshing Thandai, which everyone, including kids, can enjoy.
+It's super customizable and so nutritious!

 Recipe Ingredients

-Thandai Powder - For the powder, we will need
+Thandai Powder - For the thandai masala powder, we will need

-- Nuts - almonds and cashews, you can aslso add pistachios.
+- Nuts: I prefer almonds and cashews; you can also add pistachios.

-- Seeds - poppy seeds (khuskhus) and fennel seeds (sauf).
-You can also add 1
+- Seeds: white poppy seeds (khuskhus) and fennel seeds (saunf).
+You can also add 1 tablespoon of melon seeds.

-Milk - Milk forms the base of this recipe, so I prefer using whole milk as it gives a nice and creamy texture.
+Milk: It forms the base of this recipe, so I prefer using whole milk, which gives it a nice, creamy texture.

-Saffron - I like to add a pinch of saffron for that nice yellow color.
-Feel free to skip.
+Saffron: I like to add a pinch of saffron strands for that nice yellow color, but you can skip this step.

-Sugar - to sweeten things up.
-Some prefer to drink sugar-free thandai so this is optional and to your taste.
-You can use sweeteners of choice like jaggery powder or maple syrup, note these will change the flavor slightly.
+Sugar: I use regular white granulated sugar to sweeten this traditional drink.
+Some prefer to drink sugar-free thandai, so this is optional and to your taste.
+You can use sweeteners of choice, like jaggery powder or maple syrup, but note that these will change the flavor slightly.

 Please refer to the recipe card for exact measurements for all the ingredients.